CBI-PITT/imaris_ims_file_reader/README.md

 -Add warnings when HistogramMax and HistogramMin values are not present in channel data.
 This is an issue when writing time series with PyImarisWriter.
 The absence of these values may cause compatibility issues with programs that use imaris-ims-file-reader.

+**v0.1.8:**

+-Changed resolution rounding behaviour to make resolution calculation on ResolutionLevels > 0 more accurate

+-Added option 'resolution_decimal_places' which enables the user to choose the number of decimal places to round resolutions (default:3)

+-Added a new ims convenience function.
+This aims to be a drop in replacement with all previous versions of the library, but adds an 'aszarr' option.
+If aszarr=True (default:False), the object returned is a zarr store.  zarr.open(store,mode='r') to interact with the array.